karpaterna/Blueprint-Automatic-air-conditioner/README.md

 14) **Stop time**: Set the time for automatic climate operation end time and shutdown time.
 NB: If you want the climate to be automatic h24, set Start time and Stop time with the time 00:00:00.
 15) **Device to notify push**: OPTIONAL select the device on which you want to receive the push notification.
 The device must have the official HomeAssistant app installed.

-This blueprint was made respecting my personal needs and climate entities that are used with Broadlink.
+This blueprint was made with respect to my personal needs and devices.

-I remain open to feedback and any ideas to make this blueprint more usable for everyone.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fkarpaterna%2FAutomatic-air-conditioner%2Fblob%2Fmain%2Fautomatic_air_conditioner.yaml)